imoralescs/imoralescs.github.io/aws.md

 ### Lambda

 AWS Lambda allows you to run your own code in response to events in a serverless enviroment.
+Lambda is a Function-as-a-Service (FaaS) platform provided by Amazon Web Services (AWS).
+Lambda is tightly integrated into the AWS ecosystem and allows developers to build microservices that easily interact with other AWS services.
+For example, we can create a Lambda function that is executed every time a user signs up through the AWS Cognito service or we can trigger a Lambda function after a file is uploaded to S3.
+Combining Lambda with the API Gateway, we can build microservices that can be accessed from outside the AWS ecosystem.

+Function-as-a-Service or serverless platforms are gaining traction because they allow developers to build applications without focusing on infrastructure.

 **Serverless Computing**